exercism/v3/languages/python/exercises/concept/basics/.docs/introduction.md

 #these should be used sparingly
 ```

-The first statement of a function body can optionally be a [docstring](https://docs.python.org/3/tutorial/controlflow.html#tut-docstrings), which concisely summarizes the function or object's purpose.
-These docstrings are read by automated documentation tools, and are returned by calling `__doc__` on the function, method, or class.
-They are recommended for programs of any size where documentation is needed:
+The first statement of a function body can optionally be a _docstring_, which concisely summarizes the function or object's purpose.
+These docstrings are read by automated documentation tools and can be accessed from code.
+They are recommended for programs of any size where documentation is needed.

 ```python
 def number_to_the_power_of(number_one, number_two):